Edit

 -h, --help

 Displays the help for the current command or subcommand.
-When you specify this option, the application ignores all options and arguments after this one.
+When you specify this option, the application ignores all other options and arguments.

 Output

-This command returns JSON output that includes the desired state of the instance, the actual state, the list of properties that are out of the desired state, and a boolean value indicating whether the instance is in the desired state.
+This command returns a formatted data object that includes the desired state of the instance, the actual state, the list of properties that are out of the desired state, and a boolean value indicating whether the instance is in the desired state.
 For more information, see dsc resource test result schema.